VariantSync/RaQuN/README.md

 This folder contains archives with the csv-files that contain the input models used in our experiments.

 #### result_analysis_python
 This is the python project containing the python scripts that were used to evaluate the experimental results.
-We recommend to use [Pycharm](https://www.jetbrains.com/pycharm/) as IDE.
-You should open this directory as a project.